flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 2. ~~Install the arches querysets (or clone this repo and pip install locally).~~

+FIXME: The above are struck-out, but should one follow the installation instructions 3-8?
+If so, what is "the project"?
 3. Add `"arches_rbac_permissions"`, `"arches_querysets"` and `"casbin_adapter.apps.CasbinAdapterConfig"` to the INSTALLED_APPS setting in the project's settings.py file.

 #TBC